 One of the most pervasive problems that face small business owners, particularly in the initial and growth stage of their enterprise, is maintaining sufficient cash flow.
-Many businesses with great potential have suffered an untimely demise due to their inability to pay their suppliers, employees and revenue agencies (always pay your government obligations otherwise Revenue Canada and Quebec will take matters into their own hands and potentially freeze your bank accounts).
+Many businesses with great potential have suffered an untimely demise due to their inability to pay their suppliers, employees and revenue agencies (it is crucial to pay government obligations on a timely basis otherwise Revenue Canada and Revenue Quebec have a significant amount of power and can potentially freeze your bank accounts).
 Often these issues can be prevented through a greater awareness of your small business’ cash flow requirements along with a proactive mindset.
 This list focuses on ten different ways you can manage this process to reduce the number of potential crises that arise:

 1. Keep your Accounting Up to Date: It cannot be stressed enough (admittedly I have a bit of a bias on the matter) that In order to really understand your current cash flow position, your accounting needs to be as current as possible.
-Hiring a bookkeeper or outsourcing your accounting is essential,if you are not able to do it in house.
-Luckily there are an unprecedented number of accounting software and add-ons that greatly simplify the process, including receipt scanning software and services , cloud and desktop accounting software and firms that will handle the whole process for you at a lower cost than hiring a full time bookkeeper.
+Many small business owners in the early stages might be able to take care of their own accounting and in the current environment there are an unprecedented number of cloud based accounting software and add-ons that greatly simplify the process.
+Alternatively, there are a plethora of firms that will handle the whole process for you at a lower cost than hiring a full time bookkeeper.

 3. Offer Discounts and Expand Payment Options: Incentives for early payment can be a powerful way to reduce the collection time for your accounts receivable.
 Similarly, allowing customers different payment options including e-transfers and credit cards makes it more likely that they will pay on time.
-The good news is that accepting credit cards has never been easier – if you don’t want to commit to having a credit card terminal, all you need is smartphone or you can even accept payments through paypal.
+The good news is that there are numerous payment processors that allow small businesses to accept direct and credit card payments.
 Keep in mind that there are fees associated with all of these options so it is a good idea to research your alternatives.

 4. Manage Inventory: While it is important for businesses to be able to meet their customer demands quickly, there can be a significant cost to having too much inventory on hand.
 In addition to it restricting cash flow, there are storage and maintenance costs as well as the possibility that it may lose value as new models replace old ones.
 It is important that you regularly assess your inventory on hand with a view to optimizing it.
 There are software to help you with that decision and if your inventory is complex, it may be worth investing in a system that allows you to scan and track your inventory in real time.